 In this part of the intervention letter, they let the addicted person know what he looks like when he is under the influence of drugs or alcohol.
 The people involved in the intervention write undeniable facts regarding what the person does, how he sounds like and whom he endangers.

 2) Describing Your Feelings

-The intervention team write the behavior that they engaged in while dealing with the situation.
-They write what they did when the event took place and identify their enabling or provoking behavior.
+The intervention team writes the behavior that they engaged in while dealing with the situation.
+They write what they did when the event took place and identify their enabling or provoking the behavior.

 4) What Actually You Should Have Done

 The family members and the rest of the team write down the adaptive action they could have taken at the time rather than exhibiting reactive, enabling or provoking the behavior.

 5) Offer the Person Help for His Alcohol/Drug Problem

 While concluding each event, the person with the problem has to be asked to accept the help that is being made available to him.
 This has to be done in a manner that conveys love and concern for him.